*Please download a printer-friendly version of this application, geared towards incarcerated applicants, by clicking here.

 To be eligible for this Fellowship, the applicant must be

 - An individual writer.
 Collaborative projects are acceptable, but only one project lead may apply and participate in the Fellowship’s activities.

 - Available to participate actively in all dimensions of Fellowship programming, including mandatory gatherings and public programs.
-(The Fellowship will cover costs associated with these events, separately from the Fellowship honorarium and travel/research budget.)
+(The Fellowship will cover costs associated with these events, separately from the Fellowship honorarium.)
 Currently incarcerated writers and formerly incarcerated writers restricted by parole will participate through alternative means.

 - Able to demonstrate a track record of successful projects brought to completion on time.

 Previous Writing For Justice Fellows are not eligible to reapply.